cozy-fox/PHP_NG/README.md

 **context:** *http, server, location, location if*
 **phase:** *access*

-* Nginx in the access phase, the php script determine access.

 access_by_php_file
 ------------------
 **syntax:** *access_by_php_file &lt;php script file&gt;*
 **context:** *http, server, location, location if*
 **phase:** *access*

-* Nginx in the access phase, the php script file Analyzing access。

 content_by_php
 --------------